When Beverly Cleary died in March, at 104, the little girl who still lives inside me cried her heart out.

 A great writing coach does more than encourage, though.
 She helps me set goals—and stick to them.
 She knows that the art of writing takes more than creativity, that I must continue to develop my skills.
 And when I get stuck, she’s a motivator who helps me move the roadblocks and continue on the way toward my success.

-Elizabeth Sims, award-winning author, contributing editor at WRITER’S DIGEST magazine: A great writing coach is first a listener.
+Elizabeth Sims, award-winning author, contributing editor at WRITER’S DIGEST magazine: The best coach is first a listener.
 Tell me your troubles!
 Then, a permission-giver.
 It’s OK for you to feel anxious when you do new things.
 It’s OK for you to screw up!
 In fact, it’s required!
 Then, a combination wrecking ball and new puppy.
 Let’s blast through obstacles without much thought!
 Let’s make friends out of troubles we can’t break apart!
 Love the storm and sunshine equally!
 What a journey!

 Reverend Rebecca M. Bryan, minister at First Religious Society, Unitarian Universalist: A great writing coach is someone whom you trust implicitly to guide you on the right path.
 She always tells the truth and holds the success of your work as paramount importance.
 She’s a consummate professional, who has a way of being kind to your spirit and entirely honest at the same time.
 Her critique and redirection always resonate and nudge you to the next right step in your writing, while her encouragement is ever-present.
 You trust her with your craft, which is to say you trust her with your heart and your professional path.

 Peg Loves, writer: I had four developmental editors before I realized what I needed was a writing coach.
 Through my many sessions I’ve found these attributes to be what makes, for me, a great writing coach: